LevinWeinstein/DanielPointerHelp/whatYouDidWrong.md

 // which in turn called
 void resizeArray(wordItem words[]);
 ```
 The array wasn't resizing.
-So it would go out of bounds for a while, but eventually, shorotly after it hit 100 items, it would cause a segmentation fault.
+So it would go out of bounds for a while, but eventually, shortly after it hit 100 items, it would cause a segmentation fault.

-The solution: Instead of passing the _array_ (or _pointer_, same thing) into the functiono, pass a _pointer to that pointer_.
+The solution: Instead of passing the _array_ (or _pointer_, same thing) into the function, pass a _pointer to that pointer_.

 Note: this must be done in both functions in order to make it to main.